oxmc/GitWeb-SitesNew/README.md

 # GitWeb-SitesNew
-This is the repository containg the new GitWeb-Sites, for Mr.Crayfish device mode.
+This is the repository containg the new GitWeb-Sites, for Mr.Crayfish device mod.

 # OLD: